-ExpressCluster® X is a registered trademark of NEC Corporation.
+EXPRESSCLUSTER® is a registered trademark of NEC Corporation.

-FastSyncTM is a trademark of NEC Corporation.
+FastSync® is a registered trademark of NEC Corporation.

 Linux is a registered trademark and trademark of Linus Torvalds in the United State and other countries.
-RPM is a trademark of Red Hat.
-Inc.
+RPM is a trademark of Red Hat, Inc.